What Is the Dow Jones Industrial Average?

 Unlike other indices, the Dow is not a weighted average of individual component stock prices.
 Instead, it uses a variable divisor to ensure that a one-point change in any stock will result in a one-point change in the index.

-The formula for the Dow comes from the DJIA definition:
+The formula for the Dow is as follows:

 DJIA Value = Sum value of all component stock prices / Dow divisor